swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Distributed actor system implementations shall treat the identifier as opaque value that they shall ship from the sender to the recipient node, without worrying too much about their contents.
 The identification scheme though has a large and important impact on the versioning story of distributed calls, so in this section we'd like to discuss and outline the general plans we foresee here as we will introduce proper and more versioning friendly schemes in the future.

 Swift's default mangling scheme is used for distributed methods is problematic for API evolution, however, it is a great "default" to pick until we devise a different scheme in the future.
-The mangling scheme is good default because:
+The mangling scheme is a good default because:

 - it allows callers to use all of the richness of Swift's calling semantics, including:
   - overloads by type (e.g. we can call `receive(_:Int)` as well as `receive(_:String)`) and invoke the correct target based on the type.